Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Results

-The parameters $\beta$ and $k_\parallel^\text{res}$ are obtained by fitting Eq.~(\ref{eq:ED-BIC_CDOS}) to the numerical results.
-This yields $k_\parallel^\text{res}=0.219\,$rad/$\mu$m and $\beta=75.18\%$ for the ED-BIC, and $k_\parallel^\text{res}=0.125\,$rad/$\mu$m and $\beta=82.43\%$ for the MD-BIC.
-Figs.~\ref{fig:collective_decay}(c) and (d) show both the numerical results and fits to these of Eq.~(\ref{eq:ED-BIC_CDOS}).
-Both $\beta$-factors are remarkably high; close to those calculated for photonic crystal waveguides (PCWs) \cite{lecamp2007very,manga2007single}.
-Importantly, however, BIC modes are delocalized in 2D, making metasurface platforms much more readily integrable with large ensembles of QEs in 2D arrays.
-Moreover, while for comparison with existing literature we have chosen metasurface parameters identical to those in Ref.~\cite{Abujetas21}, optimisation of the metasurface geometry and meta-atom type (nano- disks, -rings etc.) could significantly increase $\beta$ values.
+Finite size effects thus reduce $\beta$ for the ED-BIC, but it remains remarkably high for the MD-BIC, comparable to values calculated for photonic crystal waveguides \cite{lecamp2007very,manga2007single}.
+Importantly, however, BIC modes are delocalized in 2D, making metasurfaces much more readily integrable with large ensembles of QEs in 2D arrays.
+Moreover, while for comparison with existing literature we have chosen metasurface parameters identical to those in Ref.~\cite{Abujetas21}, optimisation of the metasurface geometry and meta-atom type (e.g., nano-disks, rings) could significantly increase $\beta$ values.

-A real (finite) metasurface possesses a broader BIC resonance resulting in an effective detuning from $\omega_0$, but this can be accounted for within Eq.~(\ref{eq:ED-BIC_CDOS}) via $k_\parallel^\text{res}$, again treated as a fitting parameter.
-Figs.~\ref{fig:collective_decay}(a)-(b) show numerical results and fits to these of Eq.~(\ref{eq:ED-BIC_CDOS}), for the finite metasurface consisting of $21\times 21$ nanoparticles [Figs.~\ref{fig:collective_decay}(a)-(b)].
-The fitting yields $k_\parallel^\text{res}=0.581\,$rad/$\mu$m and $\beta=44.80\%$ for the ED-BIC, and $k_\parallel^\text{res}=0.562\,$rad/$\mu$m and $\beta=81.79\%$ for the MD-BIC.

-Agreement between numerical results and Eq.~(\ref{eq:ED-BIC_CDOS}) is good for both the infinite and the finite metasurface, and for both BIC types, though it is slightly better for the ED-BIC.
-This may be because non-resonant modes excluded in the single-mode treatment that yields Eq.~(\ref{eq:ED-BIC_CDOS}), are more important in the case of the MD-BIC, as seen by comparing Figs.~\ref{fig:EDBIC_LDOS_vs_wl} (a) and (b).
-Similarly, while agreement is excellent at large distances for which the interaction is mediated almost completely by the BIC mode, as $d$ is reduced, non-resonant modes play an increasingly important role, so the single-mode approximation becomes poorer.
-The critical distances below which deviation becomes most significant are approximately $d =5a$ and $d = 2a$ for the ED- and MD-BICs, respectively {(see Supp.
-Info.
-Section E)}.

-The finite size of a real metasurface significantly reduces $\beta$ in the ED-BIC case, but $\beta$ remains remarkably high for the MD-BIC.
-The finite size also results in decay of the long-range interaction ($k_\parallel^\text{res}\neq 0$), which nevertheless persists over several micrometer distances for both BICs, offering significant enhancement relative to free space (see {Supp.
-Info.
-Section C}).
-While the ED-BIC presents a higher LDOS and CDOS, its $\beta$-factor is smaller.
-In what follows, we show that the $\beta$-factor is critical in determining entanglement generation over remote distances, which is made possible by BIC modes.
+Although finite size also introduces decay of the long-range interaction ($k_\parallel^\text{res}\neq 0$), coupling persists across several micrometers for both BIC types, representing a substantial enhancement compared to free space.
+While the ED-BIC yields higher LDOS and CDOS, its $\beta$-factor is smaller.
+As we show in the next section, the $\beta$-factor is critical in determining entanglement generation over remote distances, which is made possible by BIC modes.